-Receptive language in a natural setting may include how an individual follows directions, understands grammar (syntax) and vocabulary (semantics), categorizes concepts (e.g. animals), and comprehends spoken conversations or text from stories.
+Receptive language skills include following directions, understanding grammar (syntax) and vocabulary (semantics), and comprehending spoken conversations or text from stories.

-Receptive understanding of phonology is being able to distinguish one sound from another when listening, and understanding that the letter “s” makes the /s/ sound in English.
+Receptive understanding of phonology is being able to distinguish one sound from another when listening.
+For someone who speaks English, it is understanding that the letter “s” makes the /s/ sound in English.
 Higher level receptive language skills related to reading is knowing that “g” makes the /g/ sound, “h” makes the /h/ sound, but together, “gh” (e.g., as in the word “dough”) will sound differently.

 Morphology is the study of the smallest meaningful units of language, which are called morphemes.
-For example, the phonemes /b/, /ɪ/, and /d/ do not hold significance in English and aren’t considered morphemes, but together, /bɪd/ makes “bid,” which is a word that holds meaning and is a morpheme. /s/ is considered a morpheme because when added to /bɪd/, the meaning is changed, making the word “bids.”
+For example, the phonemes /b/, /ɪ/, /r/, and /d/ do not hold significance in English and aren’t considered morphemes, but together, /bɪrd/ makes “bird,” which is a word that holds meaning and is a morpheme. /s/ is considered a morpheme because when added to /bɪrd/, the meaning is changed, making the word “birds.”

-Receptive understanding of morphology when listening to language is understanding how morphemes are used; therefore someone who hears /bɪd/ knows that it is referring to one bid, but /bɪds/ is referring to two or more bids.
+Receptive understanding of morphology is understanding how morphemes are used; therefore someone who hears /bɪrd/ knows that it is referring to one bird, but /bɪrds/ is referring to two or more birds.
 When reading, someone knows that adding “s” to the end of a word changes its meaning.

 Syntax refers to the word order of phrases and sentences.
 In English, correct syntax indicates that one would say, “I ate a cookie,” not “ate I a cookie.”
-Receptive understanding of syntax when listening to language is understanding that “I” (the person), ate something: a cookie (the object).
+Receptive understanding of syntax is understanding that “I” (the person), ate something: a cookie (the object).
 Receptive understanding of syntax when reading is reading the sentence “I ate a cookie," and understanding what is occurring.

 Semantics refers to one’s knowledge of vocabulary, or words in a language.
 It is understanding what the word “soccer” or “excited” means.
-Receptive understanding of semantics when listening to language is understanding what someone means when they say, “excited,” and when reading is it reading the word “excited” and knowing what that means.
+Receptive understanding of semantics is understanding what someone means when they say, “excited,” and when reading it is reading the word “excited” and knowing what that means.

-Pragmatics is the social use of language, such as within conversational exchanges.
+Pragmatics is the social use of language or how individuals may interact with each other or a group.
 It is knowing that when someone says “hello,” they are greeting you, or that when someone says, “what about you?” you are expected to respond to them.

-Receptive understanding of pragmatics when listening to language is understanding these exchanges when they are spoken, and when reading it is understanding the author’s or character’s point of view.
+Receptive understanding of pragmatics is understanding these exchanges when they are spoken, and when reading it is understanding the author’s or character’s point of view.